13th Annual Alton Miles for Meso Event Helps Raise Awareness

 Supporting Mesothelioma Awareness & Research

-Money raised at this year’s Miles for Meso event will benefit the Asbestos Disease Awareness Organization, a nonprofit dedicated to eradicating the use of asbestos and promoting awareness of its associated health risks.
-Race organizers set a goal of $25,000.
-They will announce the final tally in mid-October.
+Money raised during this year’s Miles for Meso event benefited the Asbestos Disease Awareness Organization, a nonprofit dedicated to eradicating the use of asbestos and promoting awareness of its associated health risks.
+Race organizers set a goal of $25,000, which they far exceeded with their final tally of $38,000.

 “It was monumentally impressive that more than 1,000 people gathered virtually to support our education, advocacy and community efforts.
 The Miles for Meso race proved, once again, that we can make change happen,” said Linda Reinstein, co-founder of the Asbestos Disease Awareness Organization.
 “ADAO was excited to again be the beneficiary and share mesothelioma warrior tribute bibs around the world.
 The race is a wonderful opportunity to raise awareness and expand asbestos prevention efforts.”